KaminariIkazuchi/Arduino/README.md

 # Mini Proximity Sensor

-That's my first project on Arduino, a mini proximity sensor that turns a led on when an object is close to ten centimeters from the ultrasonic sensor.
+That's my first project on Arduino, a mini proximity sensor that turns the green led on when an object is 30 centimeters close or less from the ultrasonic sensor, if the object is 24 centimeters close the green LED will blink.
+Below 20 centimeters it's the yellow LED that turns on and below 14 centimeters it will blink.
+I let you guess what's happens when the object is 10 centimeters close.

 This project will have some improvements in the future.